texastribune/donation-builder/README.md

 To deploy to AWS, the project uses the middleman-s3_sync gem to push and compile the site to Amazon S3 after building.

+In the config.rb file, look for "activate :s3_sync do |config|".
+Set config.bucket to your AWS bucket.
+Set config.region to your AWS bucket region.
+Set your AWS_ACCESS_KEY and your AWS_ACCESS_SECRET as environment variables.

 By default, in config.rb, config.after_build is set to false.
-Set this to true.
+When you're ready to deploy, set this to true.
 Check that your AWS_ACCESS_KEY and AWS_ACCESS_SECRET environment variables are set, and then run:

     bundle exec middleman build